russelljjadams/Path_to_Ethical_Hacker/README.md

 - Understanding of the process of conducting a penetration test, including scope, methodology, and reporting
 - Familiarity with common penetration testing tools and techniques
-- Ability to conduct a thorough and ethical penetration test, following industry
+- Ability to conduct a thorough and ethical penetration test, following industry standards.

-## Essential Skills for Ethical Hackers (cont.)

 ## Legal and Ethical Issues